Whether OPEC+ formally agrees, deeper oil cuts now look inevitable

 With crude consumption collapsing, the Organization of the Petroleum Exporting Countries, Russia and other producers, a group known as OPEC+, is due to implement a deal to cut supply by a record 9.7 million barrels per day (bpd) from May 1.
 But that unprecedented deal to withdraw about 10% of global supply already looks inadequate when demand has plunged by as much as 30% and the world is possibly just weeks away from running out of storage space for the surplus.

 Vopak, the world's biggest independent storage company, said on Tuesday its tanks were almost full.
-Tanks at Cushing, the delivery point for the U.S. crude futures contract, will be full in a few weeks, analysts say.
+Tanks at Cushing, the delivery point for the U.S. crude futures contract, might not yet be full but any available space was already booked, analysts and traders said.

 "We have to cut down, ... with or without OPEC output cut deal," Mele Kyari, the head of Nigeria's state-owned oil firm NNPC Group, told the African nation's Premium Times newspaper.
 He said Nigeria would have to cut production because it was hard to find anywhere to put the oil.